azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### SMS messaging

-1. What Azure service would you recommend Adventure Works use for sending email or SMS messages to guest services employees indicating the detection of an upset guest via sentiment analysis in the chat?
+1. What Azure service would you recommend First Up Consultants use for sending email or SMS messages to guest services employees indicating the detection of an upset guest via sentiment analysis in the chat?

     *Logic App could be used to send email or SMS messages (with the Twilio connector) to hotel staff when negative guest sentiment is detected in the chat application.
-This would also meet Adventure Works' desire to use a serverless architecture in Azure.*
+This would also meet First Up Consultants' desire to use a serverless architecture in Azure.*

 2. How could you integrate this service into your chat message processing flow?